cesarfelip3/icase/app/webroot/card/README.md

 2013.09.18

 8. export to PDF - urgent
-9. edit two side - urgent
+9. edit two side - urgent - done

 10. loading all templates for this user who saved them??? - not sure, feature request